Meconopsis horridula Hook. f. & Thomson

 Bloom Time: Summer

 Meconopsis aculeata is a biennial or monocarpic plant with a prickly stem that grows up to 2 feet (60 cm) tall.
 Basal leaves are up to 10 inches (25 cm) long and up to 2 inches (5 cm) wide, irregularly pinnatifid, bearing straw-colored spines.
-Flowers appear 4-, sometimes 6-petalled, up to 3 inches (7.5 cm) in diamater, sky blue, often overlaid with iridescent purple.
+Flowers are sky blue, often overlaid with iridescent purple, 4- or sometimes 6-petalled, and up to 3 inches (7.5 cm) in diameter.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).